theronhitchman/euclidean-geometry/class/index.md

 ### September 7

 > **Challenge H:** (class) Give an effective definition for the concepts of
-> "Merck kite" and "non-Merck kite.""
+> "Merck kite" and "non-Merck kite."
 If done well, these definitions should
 > allow us to proceed with the proposed argument for Conjecture 2.4, and also be
 > the kind of thing that one can easily use to check the "Merck-ness" of a kite.